 Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

-It is important that you have followed the directions for setting up your Dropbox.
+It is important that you have followed the directions for setting up your Google Drive for Desktop.

-If you have already installed Dropbox, then when you open File Explorer, and navigate to your Class folder that is in Dropbox, it should look like the following.
+If you have already installed Google Drive for Desktop, then when you open File Explorer (or Finder on MacOS), and navigate to your Class folder that is in Google Drive.

 1. Chapter 4 introduces you to HTML documents.